nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 author = "Nick Anderson"
 +++

 I've been pretty much living in `org-mode` for 6 or 7 years now[^fn:1].
-It's my exocortex, second brain, and personal knowledge management system.
+It's my exocortex, second brain, second mind, mind palace, pensive, and personal knowledge management system[^fn:2].
 The features and tools I use as well as how I organize my files has changed quite a bit over this period of time and I thought it would be nice give myself (and anyone else who cares) a reference of what it was like in 2023 so here it is.

 {{< figure src="org-mode-this-is-the-way.jpg" caption="<span class=\"figure-number\">Figure 1: </span>It is the way, at least for me" width="50%" >}}